 Pumping Breast Milk

 There are many mothers' groups, health organizations, and health care provider associations that provide very detailed information and support on how to pump breast milk.
 The following overview is provided for information only—it is not meant to take the place of a health care provider or lactation consultant's advice or recommendation.
-Visit the Resources section to find organizations that provide information on pumping breast milk.
+Visit the Resources and Publications section to find organizations that provide information on pumping breast milk.

 If you are unable to breastfeed your infant directly, it is important to remove milk during the times that you would normally feed your infant.
 Removing milk from your breasts is called expressing the milk.
 Expressing milk will help you to continue making milk.